gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 * Doing very well on variant calling, specifically on SNVs.

 * Have made at least one mutant of R9.4; R9.6.
 9.4 gets one homopolymer wrong, 9.6 doesn't.
-Can make even variants of 9.4 that have significantly uncorrelated.
-Could release this in 2-3 weeks.
+* **Can make even variants of 9.4 that have significantly uncorrelated signal.
+Could release this in 2-3 weeks.**

 ## Template changes